willogy-team/insights--tensorflow/part5/README.md

 ValueError: Graph disconnected: cannot obtain value for tensor Tensor("input_1:0", shape=(None, 224, 224, 3), dtype=float32) at layer "vgg_block".
 The following previous layers were accessed without issue: []
 ```

+## Solve the problem "ValueError: Graph disconnected: cannot obtain value for tensor Tensor("input_1:0", shape=(None, 224, 224, 3), dtype=float32) at layer "vgg_block".
+The following previous layers were accessed without issue: []"

 Another error appears!
-As [3] points out, the ValueError above is because our model requires multiple inputs but we do not provide enough inputs.
+As [3] points out, the ValueError above is because our model requires multiple inputs, but we do not provide enough.
 But why?
-Doesn't we only have one input that is an 3-channel image?
-Thinking again, this is because there must have been an input somewhere in the class ```VGG16Net```, but we have provide one more input which is the ```x``` - the ```tf.keras.Input```.
+Doesn't we only have one input that is a 3-channel image?
+Thinking again, this is because there must have been an input somewhere in the class ```VGG16Net```, but we have provided one more input which is the ```x``` - the ```tf.keras.Input```.
 Actually, the input layer is in the first block of the VGG network.
-To address it, we use ```model.layers[0].input```:
+To solve it, we will not use the variable ```x``` anymore, but use the input layer defined by the model itself - ```model.layers[0].input```:

 ```python
 # model_1 = tf.keras.Model(inputs=model.inputs, outputs=model.layers[0].output) # old